 Complete all sections of the formal application for the scholarship, including:

 - Name, program/department, expected graduation, and contact information.

 - List AGI member societies to which you are a member, and include your membership identification number for each.

 - A strict 500-word limit abstract about your research interests in graduate school, why you can accomplish that research and what impact it will have on the geoscience community.

 - A strict 500-word limit personal statement about your non-academic interests.
 What roles do your passions, hobbies, employment, or other activities have in your life?
 Why are they important to you?
 How do these additional items make you a competitive applicant for the Wallace Scholarship?

 - Curriculum Vitae (not resume), including short descriptions of any geoscience, technology, academic, professional development or applicable extracurricular activities.
 Please do not include descriptions of courses or coursework.

 - (Unofficial) Undergraduate Academic Transcript(s).

-EMail the entire package with either all PDFs combined into one file, or as individual attachments.
-Send the email to: firstname.lastname@example.org, with the subject line: “LastName - Wallace”.
+EMail the entire package as an attachment to: firstname.lastname@example.org, with the subject line: “LastName, FirstName - Wallace”.